ApryseSDK/pdftron-flutter/README.md

 ```

 ### getPageCropBox
-To get a map object of the crop box for specified page.
+Get a map object of the crop box for specified page.

 Parameters:

 Name | Type | Description
 --- | --- | ---
-pageNumber | int | the page number for the target crop box
+pageNumber | int | the page number for the target crop box.
+It is 1-indexed

 Return a Future.